What is Tianeptine (Gas Station Heroin)?

 • Anxiety/Agitation

-Many people also experience ongoing side-effects like muscle-aches, hypertension, gastric disturbances, blurred vision, or a permanent bitter taste in their mouth.
-These side effects happen with repeat use even at small doses, so they can be extremely bad with large doses.
+Many people also experience ongoing side effects like muscle-aches, hypertension, gastric disturbances, blurred vision or a permanent bitter taste in their mouth.
+These side effects happen with repeat use even at small doses so they can be very bad with large doses.

 Is Tianeptine Addictive?